InnerSource License

 • Alternatively, there are no legal contracts in place but source code is shared informally.
 That might create uncertainty in cases where clarity about ownership and rights and obligations is needed.

 • Choosing a restrictive and/or copyleft license can constitute a barrier for InnerSource adoption.
-Specifically, limiting publication to the organisation might require a costly relicensing procedure prior to transitioning to Open Source.
+Specifically, limiting publication to the organization might require a costly relicensing procedure prior to transitioning to Open Source.

 Solutions